Banner with name of alleged rape victim flown over Ronaldo game

 “There’s been almost a complete media blackout on it," said Janey Starling, one of the co-directors of Level Up.

-“Sexual violence is shrouded in silence and that’s how it is perpetuated," she told Euronews.
+“Sexual violence is shrouded in silence and that’s how it is perpetuated," Starling explained to Euronews.

 “We wanted to deliver a message to all-powerful and wealthy men that they can’t act without impunity."

-“But it was also a message to all survivors to say that we see you," the activist went on.
+“But it was also a message to all survivors to say that we see you," the activist continued.
 “So it was a message to perpetrators and a gesture of solidarity with victims as well.”

 Starling said the event was financed through fundraising.

 “A lot of male supporters donated, particularly football fans.
-So there were a lot of feminist football fans who pitched in, which is particularly beautiful,” she told Euronews.
+So there were a lot of feminist football fans who pitched in, which is particularly beautiful,” she said to Euronews.

 Ronaldo secured an unexpected return to United after 12 years when he was sold by Juventus last month.